jhughes2112/k8smaker/README.md

  - **Calico** for networking automatically configured to talk to secured etcd
  - **Istio 1.6.3** for ingress and mesh routing

-## Some parts run as Root
-Tested on Ubuntu 18.04LTS only.
-May run on any reasonably vanilla `systemd` based Debian-based Linux.
-Do not run these scripts on anything except a newly installed machine.  **Data loss is very possible.**  As with anything you download off the internet, running a script as `root` is dangerous and until it's proven trustworthy, it may destroy anything or everything it touches.
-I promise this script doesn't intend to do that, but why should  you trust me?  **Read it over first, and if you see anything you are concerned with, don't run it!**  Even better, fix it and send me a pull request.

 ## Prerequisites for k8smaker
  - All nodes need to be a `systemd`-based Ubuntu 18.04LTS (or similar Debian distro)
  - All nodes need [OpenSSH](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/) installed so `control-node1` can configure them
  - All nodes need the same username (often `ubuntu` but can be anything)